MEET THE BYF TEAM

 Indie is a Yoga and meditation guide, Ayurveda Consultant and Freelance Marketing consultant.
 She has had a varied career across several different industries before landing on a more holistic approach to life in recent years.
 Yoga is an ancestral practice for her and after reconnecting to the practice, teacher training was a natural progression.
 She believes there is a strong link between the teachings of yoga and social justice and is something she continues to be vocal about alongside race, collective care and spaces for BIPOC.

-Interested in becoming a Trustee, complete the form below.
+Interested in becoming a Trustee?
+Complete the form below.

 BYF TEAM